khadija267/1M-arab-coder-initiative/README.md

 # Homepage
-Homepage movies website connected with python backend
+Homepage movies website Designed by html, css and bootsrab with backend of javascript and python.